We're all familiar with the term self-esteem, but it can be hard to describe it in a concrete manner.

 Day 7 leaves you with a hands-on PDF worksheet to help you explore your Food Allergy Mindset.
 Many don't typically even stop to consider their automatic beliefs or how their mindset impacts feelings and actions.
 This activity is useful for adults and teens, and can even be adapted to use with older elementary kids (with a parent's help).
-It can be downloaded, shared via social media, distributed at food allergy support group meetings, or even used during therapy sessions.
-(Please just be sure that the copyright information is visible at the bottom of each sheet).
+It can be used for personal benefit, distributed at food allergy support group meetings, or even used during therapy sessions.
+(Visit the Worksheets Section for this and other worksheets).

 So this officially means that it's the last daily food allergy mental health tip!
 But don't worry; there's always new posts/info popping up on the Food Allergy Counselor blog and frequent updates/additions made to the Food Allergy Mental Health Resource page.

 stay tuned for more on that soon!